gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-10-interview-kenta-cho-indie-game-developer.md

 - [Play Paku Paku in your browser](https://abagames.github.io/crisp-game-lib-11-games/?pakupaku) "...just one more go..."

-## *Paku Paku* could be considered the essence of Kenta Cho: from the single-line display pocket computers, through Namco's arcade titles like *Pac-Man*, to his love for modern programming languages and the web browser as a platform.
+## *Paku Paku* could be considered the essence of Kenta Cho: from the single-line display pocket computers, through *Namco*'s arcade titles like *Pac-Man*, to his love for modern programming languages and the web browser as a platform.

 ## Many thanks to Kenta Cho for this interview.
 Now go play some of his games!